ordina-jworks/ordina-jworks.github.io/_posts/2018-02-18-secappdev.md

 > It's a training/security conference in Leuven that lasts a week and which hosts top-notch speakers.
 > It's organised by Philippe De Ryck of imec-DistriNet, KU Leuven.

+SecAppDev for me was a week filled with learning, I'll recap a few of the sessions I attended in this post.

 # Security model of the web - Philippe De Ryck
 The most basic security control of the modern internet is the 'Origin'.
 This was thought up over 20 years ago and, at the time, was adequate for its purpose.